 Conclusion

 Congratulations!
-You've successfully created a commenting system with PHP, MySQL, and AJAX.
-What next?
+You've just built a complete commenting system with PHP, MySQL, and AJAX.
+So, what's next?
 Consider implementing your own features into the system and integrating it with your own projects.

 There are a few benefits to using an AJAX-powered commenting system, one being it isn't going to slow down the speed of your pages, which is an important factor in SEO.
-The comments are dynamically rendered when the page has loaded.
+The comments are loaded dynamically after the rest of the page is already visible.